Giorgi Bezhanishvili

-Giorgi Bezhanishvili (born November 16, 1998) is an Austrian-Georgian professional basketball player for the College Park Skyhawks of the NBA G League.
+Giorgi Bezhanishvili (born 16 November 1998) is an Austrian-Georgian professional basketball player for the Windy City Bulls of the NBA G League.
 He played college basketball for the Illinois Fighting Illini.

 Early life

-Bezhanishvili was born in Rustavi, Georgia on November 16, 1998.
+Bezhanishvili was born in Rustavi, Georgia on 16 November 1998.
 In 2002, Bezhanishvili's mother Lali emigrated to Vienna, Austria by way of Prague, Czech Republic in search of work due to economic hardships in Georgia that resulted from the dissolution of the Soviet Union.
 As a result, when Bezhanishvili was 3 he and his older brother Davit moved in with their grandparents.
 As a child, Bezhanishvili's hobbies included basketball and dancing.
 At the age of 10, he placed second in classical dance in a national competition.
 When he was 14, Bezhanishvili moved to Vienna to be with his mother.
 In 2016, Bezhanishvili became a naturalized citizen of Austria.
 Bezhanishvili has learned to speak English, Georgian, German, and Russian.

 Youth career

 After moving to Vienna, Bezhanishvili played in the youth system for the Basket Flames.
-From 2014–2016 he played for the men's senior Basket Flames team that competes in the 2. Österreichische Basketball Bundesliga which is the second tier of basketball in Austria.
+From 2014 to 2016 he played for the men's senior Basket Flames team that competes in the 2. Österreichische Basketball Bundesliga which is the second tier of basketball in Austria.
 During the 2016–2017 season, Bezhanishvili played for the Klosterneuburg Dukes of the Austrian Basketball League and was teammates with former Lehigh player Michael Ojo.
 Ojo got Bezhanishvili connected with American basketball coaches which resulted in a scholarship to attend The Patrick School in Elizabeth, New Jersey.
 With Klosterneuburg, Bezhanishvili averaged 6.2 points, 2.6 rebounds and 1.4 assists.